Saturday, 27 December 2025

 Humble and mighty in concert.

-On the path to low places,
+On its path to low places,

-Stones that block its flow
+Stones blocking its flow

 are skirted.